 OneAsiaHost provides hosting services through a premium network that has a direct connection to Europe and China.
 The vendor’s hosting solutions are powered by its Epsilon Datacenter in Singapore.
 Its decision to use SSD drives is informed by the need to have low latency and deliver faster VPS hosting.

 This hosting company has designed its solutions for different users looking for different things in a web hosting provider.
-For instance, users who are less interested in latency and more interested in bandwidth, the vendor offers Core VPS hosting packages where bandwidth is given priority and latency largely left unoptimized.
+For instance, for users who are less interested in latency and more interested in bandwidth, the vendor offers Core VPS hosting packages where bandwidth is given priority and latency largely left unoptimized.

 This hosting company does not offer backup solutions, thus users have to maintain their own backups.
-The vendor says that in the event of a server failure, it will reset its platform and make the platform available afresh with no existing data.
+The vendor says that in the event of a server failure, it will reset its platform and make the platform available again with no existing data.